-For cases in which a spinal cord injury victim requires additional compensation as a result of a work accident, the victim may have a limited set of options.
-If another employee caused the accident the led to the spinal cord injury, the victim may be able to sue that employee directly for ordinary negligence.
+For cases in which a spinal cord injury victim requires additional compensation as a result of a work accident, the victim’s spinal cord injury attorney may have a limited set of options.
+If another employee caused the accident that led to the spinal cord injury, the victim may be able to sue that employee directly for ordinary negligence.
 Essentially, the victim will be required to prove the elements of negligence, suggested previously, in the context of the workplace.
-Similarly, if unsafe conditions at the jobsite resulted in a spinal cord injury, the victim may be able to sue the owner of the building or jobsite (provided this owner is not the victim’s employer) for failing to maintain a safe jobsite.
+Similarly, if unsafe conditions at the job-site resulted in a spinal cord injury, the victim may be able to sue the owner of the building or job-site (provided this owner is not the victim’s employer) for failing to maintain a safe job-site.
 The victim may even be able to obtain compensation via a product liability action, such as if a tool the victim used malfunctioned and led to the spinal cord injury.

 Do you represent victims of other types of spinal cord injuries?

-Other, less common, reasons for spinal cord injuries, such as slip and fall accidents, sporting injuries, or assaults and batteries, are each complicated areas of laws in their own rights, that require the expertise of an attorney to assist the victim in learning his or her rights and potential for full compensation.
+Other, less common, reasons for spinal cord injuries, such as slip and fall accidents, sporting injuries, or assaults and batteries, are each complicated areas of laws in their own rights, that require the expertise of a spinal cord injury attorney to assist the victim in learning his or her rights and potential for full compensation.

 Spinal cord injuries are catastrophic, debilitating injuries requiring immediate and extensive medical care.
 Depending on the unique facts of the injury, a victim may be able be able to easily—or only with great difficulty—obtain compensation for the injury.
 Only a skilled Spinal Cord Injury lawyer familiar with the myriad of laws at play can help to determine the best course of legal action.